rkiliankehr/autoscan/README.md

 Set up environment
 ------------------

-The files in this workspace are expected to reside in /opt/autoscan.
+The files in this workspace are expected to reside in `/opt/autoscan`.

-    Â$sudo mkdir -p /opt/autoscan
+    $ sudo mkdir -p /opt/autoscan
     $ cd /opt
     $ sudo chown pi autoscan
     $ chgrp pi autoscan
     $ git clone git@github.com:rkiliankehr/autoscan.git

 Create the sppol directory needed for the scanning process.
-Should not be in /tmp since in case of a tmpfs setup the space would be simply too small.
+Should not be in `/tmp` since in case of a tmpfs setup the space would be simply too small.

     $ sudo mkdir -p /var/spool/autoscan
     $ sudo chown saned /var/spool/autoscan